epam/edp-gerrit-operator/docs/api.md

-GerritGroupMemberStatus defines the observed state of GerritGroupMember
+GerritGroupMemberStatus defines the observed state of GerritGroupMember.

 <table>
     <thead>